-APERC is now collecting and processing the 2015 annual energy supply and demand data from the 21 member economies.
+APERC collected and processed the 2015 annual energy supply and demand data from the 21 member economies.
+The APEC Energy Statistics 2015 and APEC Energy Handbook 2015 was published in October 2017.

 The EGEDA Training Program on Energy Statistics in now on its fourth year.
-APERC will hold the short-term course on 12-23 June 2017 while the middle-term course will commence on 4 September and will be finished on 27 October 2017.
-APERC has sent the invitation for nomination to the training courses to all EGEDA focal points.
+APERC held the short-term course on 12-23 June 2017 while the middle-term course commenced on 4 September and was finished on 27 October 2017.